iamnswamyg/ION/README.md

    #### Suggested Answer:
    - The CEO expresses confidence in Volue's ability to contribute to a net-zero future, acknowledging the long journey ahead.
 He highlights the company's essential role in providing services for energy, water, and vital infrastructure, ensuring accessibility and affordability while striving to make a positive impact on global sustainability.

----

-Remember to tailor these answers to your own experiences and understanding of Volue.
-Good luck with your interview!